The Dangers of Flea Bites for You and Your Pet

 Flea Allergy Dermatitis

 The most common flea-borne disease is flea allergy dermatitis.
 This is an immunologic disease caused by an allergy to the fleas’ saliva and is both a common and serious danger of flea bites.
-Symptoms of flea allergy dermatitis can be severe, and include:
+Symptoms of flea allergy dermatitis can be severe and include:

 • Intense itching all over the body

-• Red, oozing lesions call hot spots
+• Red, oozing lesions called hot spots

 • Skin inflammation